moltenform/scite-with-python/src/dloadwin_src.md

 `nmake -f scite.mak`

-A few plugins require Python 2.7 to be installed on your computer, but they aren't necessary in most situations.
+a few plugins require Python 2.7 to be installed on your computer, but they aren't necessary in most situations.

+* to get those plugins running, you can install [Python 2.7](https://www.python.org/downloads/windows/), use the Windows x86 MSI installer.

+   * then, press Ctrl+; to open `SciTEGlobal.properties`

+   * at the bottom of this file where it says `customcommand.externalpython=` make sure this is the correct path to python 2.7 `pythonw.exe`

+   * save changes

 everything is now compiled, you can run